Robin Hood (1973 film): Plot

-Meanwhile, Robin is thinking of Maid Marian at his and Little John's forest hideaway.
-Local priest Friar Tuck brings news that Prince John will be hosting an archery tournament; the grand prize will be a kiss from Maid Marian.
-Ignoring that it is a trap set by Prince John, Robin and Little John, disguised respectively as a Devonshire stork and the Duke of Chutney, infiltrate the competition, which Robin wins; however, Prince John sees through Robin's disguise and sentences him to death.
+One day, local priest Friar Tuck meets Robin Hood and Little John at their forest hideaway, bringing news that Prince John will be hosting an archery tournament; the grand prize will be a kiss from King Richard's niece, Maid Marian, who was childhood sweethearts with Robin Hood and is still frequently on Robin's mind.
+Unaware that it is a trap set by Prince John, Robin, disguised as a Devonshire stork, competes in the contest, while Little John attends the contest disguised as the Duke of Chutney.
+Robin wins the competition; however, Prince John, who knows that only Robin Hood can shoot as well as the "stork" can, sees through Robin's disguise and sentences him to death.
 Maid Marian pleads for Robin's life; while they proclaim their love for each other, Little John gets Robin released by threatening Prince John with a dagger in his back.
 Suddenly, the Sheriff of Nottingham intervenes, and Prince John again orders Robin's death.
-Robin, Little John, Maid Marian, and Lady Kluck fight Prince John's soldiers.
+Robin, Little John, Maid Marian, and her lady-in-waiting Lady Kluck fight Prince John's soldiers.
 During the fight, Robin proposes to Maid Marian, which she accepts.
-Robin, Maid Marian, Lady Kluck, and Little John escape.

-Robin and Maid Marian share a romantic evening, which is disrupted by the partying of the Nottingham villagers.
-They sing a song, "The Phony King of England," that mocks Prince John's fraud and incompetence; the song becomes popular even among Prince John's own advisors.
-Prince John angrily triples the taxes on the villagers, all of whom are soon jailed when their money runs out.
+Robin, Maid Marian, Lady Kluck, and Little John escape into Sherwood Forest, where Robin and Marian share a romantic evening.
+Arriving back at Robin's hideout, they are surprised to find the Nottingham villagers waiting for them.
+Little John sings a song that mocks Prince John's fraud and incompetence, which becomes extremely popular among the townspeople.
+When Prince John learns about the song, he is so offended that he triples the taxes on the villagers, all of whom are soon jailed when their money runs out.

 Visiting Friar Tuck's now-empty church, the Sheriff of Nottingham takes the last farthing from the poor box.
 When Friar Tuck finally snaps and begins assaulting the Sheriff in his rage, he is arrested for high treason.
-Prince John orders his execution as bait to trap Robin Hood.
+Prince John orders his execution, planning to trap Robin Hood when Robin comes to rescue the Friar.